Praise God for this amazing miracle! 🙌

-The liquefaction miracle of St. Januarius’ blood typically occurs three times per year at the Cathedral of Naples in Italy: the first Saturday of May (the celebration of his relics arriving at the Cathedral) on the saint’s Sept.
+The liquefaction miracle of St. Januarius’ blood potentially occurs three times per year at the Cathedral of Naples in Italy: the first Saturday of May (the celebration of his relics arriving at the Cathedral), on the saint’s Sept.
 19 feast, and on Dec.
-16, the anniversary of Naples’ preservation from the 1631 Mount Vesuvius eruption.
+16.

 St. Januarius was a third century bishop known for his bravery in defending his flock and was martyred during the reign of Emperor Diocletian.
 He is the patron saint of Naples, Italy.